TeamLovely/hub/README.md

 ### Contributing

-1. Fork the repo ( https://github.com/18F/hub/fork ).
-If you're an 18F team member, you'll likely find it easier to clone the repo instead of forking it (`git clone --recursive git@github.com:18F/hub.git`).
+1. Clone the repo (`git clone --recursive git@github.com:TeamLovely/hub.git`).
 The recursive clone ensures that you'll grab the contents of private submodules.
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

-Feel free to ping [@mbland](https://github.com/mbland) with any questions you may have, especially if the current documentation should've addressed your needs, but didn't.
+Feel free to ping [Kat](https://github.com/coderkat) with any questions you may have about our LovelyHub, especially if the current documentation should've addressed your needs, but didn't.

 ### Public domain